daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -v bin /etc/passwd : display all lines in files that do not contain pattern "bin" grep ^[[:alpha:]] /etc/ssh/sshd_config : display all lines of files starting with a letter tr Ac Ze : script replaces characters 'A' and 'c' with 'Z' and 'e' respectively
+grep -v bin /etc/passwd : display all lines in files that do not contain pattern "bin" grep ^[[:alpha:]] /etc/ssh/sshd_config : display all lines of files starting with a letter tr Ac Ze : script replaces characters 'A' and 'c' with 'Z' and 'e' respectively tr -d 'cC' : script removes all letters 'c' and 'C' from input